Ceymoh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-print all variable and functions
+create a new local variable